BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

+We now describe in detail the class of theories we consider.
 In the context of asymptotic symmetries, we wish to establish general formulas that are model independent.
 We will thus use a rather general ansatz for the BRST transformations of the various fields.
-They are to cover at least the cases of Yang-Mills theory \cite{Strominger_2014,He:2015zea,Freidel:2023gue,Nagy:2024jua}, general relativity in its first and second order formulations \cite{bondi,sachs,BMS/CFT,Campiglia,Compere,Oliveri:2019gvm,Freidel1,Geiller, Baulieu_Tom_BMS}, theories involving coupled abelian $2$-forms \cite{Campiglia:2018see,Francia:2018jtb,Romoli:2024hlc}, $\mathcal{N}=1$, $d=4$ supergravity with auxiliary fields \cite{Awada:1985by,Avery:2015iix,Fotopoulos:2020bqj,Fuentealba:2021xhn, Tomova:2022caw,Bandos:2024pns} and the Poisson BF theory in twistor space \cite{Adamo:2021lrv,Donnay:2024qwq,Kmec:2024nmu} that leads to self-dual gravity \cite{Strominger:2021mtt,Ball:2021tmb,Cresto:2024mne}.
+While it does not encompass all possibilities, it covers a sufficiently large class of rank-$1$ theories.
+Indeed, it covers at least the cases of Yang-Mills theory \cite{Strominger_2014,He:2015zea,Freidel:2023gue,Nagy:2024jua}, general relativity in its first and second order formulations \cite{bondi,sachs,BMS/CFT,Campiglia,Compere,Oliveri:2019gvm,Freidel1,Geiller, Baulieu_Tom_BMS}, theories involving coupled abelian $2$-forms \cite{Afshar:2018apx,Campiglia:2018see,Francia:2018jtb,Romoli:2024hlc}, $\mathcal{N}=1$, $d=4$ supergravity with auxiliary fields \cite{Awada:1985by,Avery:2015iix,Fotopoulos:2020bqj,Fuentealba:2021xhn, Tomova:2022caw,Bandos:2024pns} and the Poisson BF theory in twistor space \cite{Adamo:2021lrv,Donnay:2024qwq,Kmec:2024nmu} that leads to self-dual gravity \cite{Strominger:2021mtt,Ball:2021tmb,Cresto:2024mne}.
 The classical canonical generators of the asymptotic symmetries of such theories are Noether charges.
 Extending Noether's second theorem for the gauge fixed version of these theories is therefore essential.
 We also include super Yang-Mills theory \cite{Dumitrescu:2015fej,Pano:2021ewd}, the worldsheet theory of strings and superstrings, as well as all possible couplings between these theories and the previous ones.